5 Steps to a Catchy Bot Name

-Here’s a name that could work:
+Here’s an idea that could work:

-Roe-bot (“roe” is a mass of fish eggs)
+“Roe-bot” (“roe” is a mass of fish eggs)

-3Choose if you want a human name or a robot name
+Choose if you want a human name or a robot name

 iRobot, the company that creates the Roomba robotic vacuum, conducted a survey of the names their customers gave their robot.
 Out of the ten most popular, eight of them are human names such as Rosie, Alfred, Hazel and Ruby.

-Robot names also give you more creative freedom.
-Experiment with acronyms and abstract concepts, such as H.E.R.B.I.E. ("Humanoid Experimental Robot, B-type, Integrated Electronics") from the comic “Fantastic Four” or a name like “Spirit” or “Zen.”
+They also give you more creative freedom.
+Experiment with acronyms and abstract concepts, such as H.E.R.B.I.E. ("Humanoid Experimental Robot, B-type, Integrated Electronics") from the comic “Fantastic Four” or programming languages like Oz, Jade, Ada, Lily or Pascal.
 These have a robot vibe without being too obvious.